Knowledge base

 - Click on the Web SSH button:

-To connect via SSH, use the following commands from a terminal application (command line interface, CLI) on your device, for example:
+To connect via SSH, use the following commands from a Terminal type application (command line interface, CLI / Command Line Interface) on your device, for example:

-- Terminal (application already integrated into macOS and Linux)
+- Terminal (application already integrated with macOS and Linux)

 - PuTTY (Windows)